You may have heard of the very romantic and bright new aesthetic cottagecore that has spread around the internet in the last couple of months.

 What Is Dark Cottagecore?

 As the name implies, dark cottagecore is the darker version of the very popular online aesthetic cottagecore.
-People that are cottagecore adore the idea of living self sustaining, off the grid and surrounded by nature.
+People who are cottagecore adore the idea of living self-sustaining, off the grid, and surrounded by nature.

 Simplicity and harmony are core values as well as caring for plants and animals on a daily basis.